agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `undo`

 Reverses our latest State Value mutation.
-Be aware that it currently can only reverse one State change action, that's why we can't do `undo().undo().undo()` to get to the State Value from before 3 State changes.
+Be aware that it can only reverses one State change, that's why we can't do `undo().undo().undo()` to get to the State Value from before 3 State changes.
 ```ts {3}
 MY_STATE.set("hi"); // State Value is 'hi'